Exam Resources

 Settings

-In case you face a situation where vim is not configured properly and you face for example issues with pasting copied content you should be able to configure via ~/.vimrc
+In case you face a situation where vim is not configured properly and you face for example issues with pasting copied content you should be able to configure via ~/.vimrc or by entering manually in vim settings mode:

 set tabstop=2